Types of wood finishes - Roble.Store

 Polyurethane finish

-Appearance: improved natural appearance.
+Appearance: enhanced natural appearance.

 Ideal for: Suitable for furniture made of dense and carved woods.